-- 1. Remove the (4) total 5/16-18 countersunk torx head bolts from both sides of the mounting location.
-Use caution not to strip the torx head.
-If corroded these bolts may be difficult to remove, and you may need to apply heat with a torch or magnetic induction heat tool.
-In an extreme case with excessive rust, consider welding a nut to the bolt head. - 2.
-If re-using the torx head bolts, remove corrosion with a die or soak in vinegar for 24 hours. - 3.
-If desired, replace the torx head bolts for easier installation.
-Use (4) of 5/16-18 x 3/4" Button Head Socket Cap Screws and a washer for each.
+1. Remove the (4) total 5/16-18 countersunk torx head bolts from both sides of the mounting location.

+Note: Use caution not to strip the torx head as these bolts may be difficult to remove.
+A torch or magnetic induction tool may be required.
+In cases of excessive rust, consider welding a nut or bolt to the torx head.

+- 2. If re-using the torx head bolts, remove corrosion with a die or soak in vinegar for 24 hours. - 3.
+Alternatively, use (4) of 5/16-18 x 3/4" Button Head Socket Cap Screws and a washer for each.